 Creek Street Shopping

 Creek Street in Ketchikan offers a slew of souvenir, gift, and trinket shops.
-With the cruise ships constantly coming through theres a big demand, here are a couple stand out shops that are worth a mention.
+With the cruise ships constantly coming through there’s a big demand, here are a couple stand out shops that are worth a mention.

 - Parnassus Books: Extensive selection of Alaskan books and local art.